yousunko/BEC/README.md

 git checkout tags/llvmorg-16.0.0
 ```

-Apply patches under the repository using ``git apply``.
+Apply patches on top of the repository by using ``git apply``.
-For example, the command below applies the first patch to the repository.
+For example, the command below applies the first patch on to the repository.

 ```
 git apply 0001-BEC-Generate-auxiliary-register-infor-in-assembly.patch